You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 Step 4: Store or Use Immediately

-While it won’t whip into stiff peaks like traditional heavy cream, it’s perfect for adding smoothness and richness to your favorite recipes!
+While it will not whip into stiff peaks like traditional heavy cream, it is perfect for adding smoothness and richness to your favorite dishes.

 Recipe Card: Quick DIY Heavy Cream

-This simple 2-ingredient recipe is the perfect substitute when you’re out of heavy cream.
+This simple 2-ingredient recipe is the perfect substitute when you are out of heavy cream.

-While it won’t whip like traditional heavy cream, it works beautifully in most recipes that call for cream.
+While it will not whip like traditional heavy cream, it works beautifully in most recipes that call for cream.

 • 1/3 cup unsalted butter